 Was the Breathalyzer Faulty?

 Any piece of equipment can fail to function properly, especially if the police did not carefully maintain it.
-We may argue that the Breathalyzer used on you was not working right, providing flawed results that cannot be used against you.
+We will argue that the Breathalyzer used on you was not working right, providing flawed results that cannot be used against you.

 Did the Police Maintain the Proper Chain of Custody for the Evidence?